-They didn’t pass muster the first time thanks to the sharp eye of Alderman Flower who pointed out that they had failed the traffic study rating.
+This didn’t pass muster the first time thanks to the sharp eye of Alderman Flower who pointed out that the plan had failed the traffic study rating.
 This time the report is 70+ pages.

 Terry O’Neill does a fantastic job with an analysis in this week’s Geneva Shore Report.

 Is this good for the entrance way to our City on Hwy.
 50?
 How are the neighbors impacted?
 When will the Council make decisions based on the Master Plan and needs of our community?
 Low impact development along that corridor such as neighborhood office is much more appropriate for the egress to/from Hwy.
 50.

 Voice your concerns and objections to the project through communication to the City Clerk to be forwarded to the City Council: firstname.lastname@example.org

 New touch screen meters, high fees and service from lots outside of the downtown area.
 Is this a way to handle our traffic?

 Starry Stonewort Identified in Geneva Lake

 **UPDATE: The Geneva Lake Environmental Agency (GLEA) has created a Go FundMe page to raise funding to hydraulically dredge the area where Starry stonewort is found, removing the plant and its reproductive portions (bulbils) found in the sediment.
 The fundraising goal is $150,000.
 Click here to donate now and share with your friends and neighbors!

 We cannot afford to delay action.
 This video shows the drastic results of Starry stonewort infestation, as the species overtook Minnesota’s Lake Koronis in just a couple years.
 This could very well be Geneva Lake if drastic action isn’t taken to exterminate our colony of Starry Stonewort currently isolated in Trinke Estates Lagoon.